 This week was bittersweet, as I stood in the field early in the morning, with the sun just starting to peak up and the morning dew on the fields and flowers.
 I teared up, feeling the cold air and wet petals, knowing winter was on it's way.
-Our first season, wrapped up, in the blink of an eye.
+Our first season here on the new farm, wrapped up, in the blink of an eye.

 In the sweltering heat of late July, I prayed for this day to come and cool me off.
 But today, I felt a pang of longing, to skip winter and move right into spring.
 Parting with the fields full of flowers, I am not ready.
 But a break from the labor, to rest physically and mentally from the demanding season is probably a blessing.
 Time to prepare for the season ahead, which seems so far now, but I know will be here soon enough.